Thanks for joining me today.

 I’m sharing a fun, quick and easy idea for creating with a digital kit and I hope it inspires you to give it a go.

 I’ve shared a version of this project last year using the retro kit, but today we are going to add in some fun collaging to take this project to the next level.

-Even though I’m using the latest Handmade Club kit, Teatime Friends, you could use any of your paper craft supplies or even an earlier club kit.
+Even though I’m using the Teatime Friends kit, you could use any of your paper craft supplies or even one of my other digital kits.

 But first….
 I’m wondering how you feel when you get new crafty supplies or perhaps a new digital kit?